| Valencia Under the BourbonsWar of Succession and "Enlightened Despotism"

 across Spain.
 Particularly flourishing were the arts and Valencia, once

+again, became one of the art capitals of the Iberic Peninsula.
 The economy boomed with a newly found industry in Valencia - the silk

 production.
 Silk rapidly became a huge enterprise for the whole city,